tiepdotme/redant-home/_posts/2013-10-23-perils-ecommerce-objects-may-appear-larger-better-actually.md

 image:
   small: /assets/uploads/2013/10/danger-465x309.jpg
   big: /assets/uploads/2013/10/danger-1024x682.jpg
+excerpt:
-excerpt-short: Ever bought something online that wasn't what you thought it was?
+  short: Ever bought something online that wasn't what you thought it was?
-excerpt-long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
+  long: Whilst the advent of ecommerce has brought about the 24/7 ease of shopping from your couch, it's also brought a boatload of potential hassle in meeting your consumer expectations for a product.
 Make sure you know what you're getting for your money.
 time: 5 Mins Read
 ---